-In the 15 years since its foundation, the Global Energy Prize has been awarded to 35 scientists and researchers around the world who have demonstrated exceptional achievement in their field.
-The laureates come from nine different countries, including Canada, France, Germany, Sweden, Iceland, Japan, Russia, Ukraine, United Kingdom and the USA.
+In the 17 years since its foundation, the Global Energy Prize has been awarded to 39 scientists and researchers around the world who have demonstrated exceptional achievement in their field.
+The laureates come from nine different countries, including 13 countries: Australia, Austria, Canada, Denmark, France, Iceland, Japan, Russia, Sweden, Switzerland, Ukraine, the UK, the USA.

 In 1970 and 1972, Martin Green received the Bachelor of Engineering and Master of Engineering degrees from the University of Queensland (Australia).